-A simple rundown of optimization is to use your keywords that you are trying to target Paul the Plumber with in text of the Content, Title Tags, Meta Descriptions and the alt tags to images in the content.
+A simple rundown of optimization is to use the keywords that you are trying to target Paul the Plumber within-text of the Content, Title Tags, Meta Descriptions, and the alt tags to images in the content.
 For example, this piece of content is using ( The Art Of Good Content ).
 This is to help search engines such as Google and your audience understand what your content is about and why certain keywords are important.
-Don’t forget you are writing for both the SERP Bots and your audience at the same time, so you have to use enough technical writing, while sounding natural at the same time.
+Don’t forget you are writing for both the SERP Bots and your audience at the same time, so you have to use enough technical writing while sounding natural at the same time.

 4. Measure The Contents Performance (Science)